mkiser/WTFJHT/subscribe.md

 > ***I want to keep current but I cannot bear to hear it sometimes**.
 WTFJHT's bite-size summaries are perfect. -Cara M.*

 > ***The daily summation of news paints a clear and pointed picture of the morass**.
-By putting together these various - attributed - articles in one concise blog, even someone who graduated at the bottom of his class at the Wharton School could understand the mess we are in. – Bob G.*
+By putting together these various - attributed - articles in one concise blog, even someone who graduated at the bottom of his class at the Wharton School could understand the mess we are in. –Bob G.*

+> ***A shining light in a cave full of shit**. –Joe P.

 **Still not convinced?** Here's what the <a href="{{ site.baseurl }}/press">smartest people on the internet are saying about WTFJHT</a>.